passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

-While waiting for the patch to be accepted, we applied a temporary fix in the stm32f429i_dis1.overlay file, <span style="color: red; font-weight: bold;">without changing the Zephyr's code.</span>
+While waiting for the patch to be accepted, we applied a temporary fix in the stm32f429i_dis1.overlay file, <span style="color: red; font-weight: bold;">without changing Zephyr's code.</span>

-Once the patch was accepted upstream, we removed the overlay fix and updated the the Zephyr's version in west.yaml to the first release including our fix.
+Once the patch was accepted upstream, we removed the overlay fix and updated Zephyr's version in west.yaml to the first release including our fix.

 <span style="color: red; font-weight: bold;">We can also mention that</span> we
 upstreamed patches to improve and fix the board’s documentation.
-While these were not as critical as the first patch which affected the device’s functionality, they still provide useful support for anyone working with this board.
+While these were not as critical as the first patch, which affected the device’s functionality, they still provide useful support for anyone working with this board.
 -->